Computing Voronoi Diagrams in the Polar-Coordinate Model of the Hyperbolic Plane: Introduction

 \section{Introduction}

 The Voronoi diagram is a fundamental and well-studied geometric structure.
-Given a set of points, which we call \emph{sites}, the goal is to partition the space into \emph{cells}, i.e., regions that are associated with the sites, such that no site is closer to a point in a cell than the associated one.
-Typically, the sites are assumed to lie in Euclidean space, where finding the Voronoi diagram or its geometric dual, the Delaunay triangulation, has various applications in biology, computer graphics, and robotics~\cite{Bock_Tyagi_Kreft_Alt_2010, emp-tmpa-02, gma-ppmrn-06}.
+Given a set of points, which we call \emph{sites}, the goal is to partition the space into \emph{cells}, i.e., regions that are associated with the sites, such that no site is closer to a point in a cell than the associated one. \todo{Unhide LIPICs for submission.} \todo{Include related version again.} \todo{Include line numbers again.} Typically, the sites are assumed to lie in Euclidean space, where finding the Voronoi diagram or its geometric dual, the Delaunay triangulation, has various applications in biology, computer graphics, and robotics~\cite{Bock_Tyagi_Kreft_Alt_2010, emp-tmpa-02, gma-ppmrn-06}.
 However, this problem is also relevant in hyperbolic geometry, in the context of finding certain Möbius transformations~\cite{be-omtiv-01}, computing Delaunay triangulations of points in two planes~\cite{Boissonnat_Devillers_Teillaud_1996}, or for greedy routing in networks~\cite{tim-rhvdt-11}.

 Hyperbolic and Euclidean geometry differ in several fundamental properties.
 First, space expands exponentially fast in hyperbolic space, while the expansion is only polynomial in Euclidean space.
 Second, for a hyperbolic line there are infinitely many lines that go through a point not on the line and are parallel to the first one.
 And, third, in contrast to the flat Euclidean space, hyperbolic space is negatively curved.